apache/calcite/site/_docs/reference.md

 on a timestamp column.
 An assigned window is specified by its beginning and ending.
 All assigned windows have the same length, and that's why tumbling sometimes is named as "fixed windowing".
-The first parameter of TUMBLE table function is a generic table parameter.
+The first parameter of the TUMBLE table function is a generic table parameter.
 The input table has row semantics and supports pass-through columns.

 | Operator syntax      | Description
 |:-------------------- |:-----------